 - Your dough temperature was too high.
 The dough temperature increases as you knead aggressively for a period of time.
-This means that you have to put all factors into the calculation to keep the dough within an ideal temperature range.
+This means you must put all factors into the calculation to keep the dough within an ideal temperature range.
 For example, using cooler water when baking bread in hot weather can make a big difference.
 If you use warm water to start, the dough temperature may exceed the ideal temperature during kneading.
 The high temperature could potentially kill or weaken the yeast.
 You can also refrigerate the flour, mixing bowls, and dough hook.
-Read the next section for more details about desired dough temperature.
+Read the next section for more details about the desired dough temperature.

 Expert’s Tip: The Desired Dough Temperature (DDT)

 The dough’s temperature affects the fermentation rate and, in turn, the flavor and texture of the finished product.
 When the season changes, the temperature in your kitchen also changes.
 Even if you’re doing everything the same, the temperature difference could affect the result of your bread.